American Board of Pathology Certification Exams

 What to Expect at Pearson VUE Test Centers for an ABPath Exam

-For information on the ABPath ID policy, daily exam schedules and the Candidate Rules Agreement visit the ABPath website page at Pearson VUE Test Centers.
+For information on the ID policy for the day of the exam, daily exam schedules and the Candidate Rules Agreement visit the ABPath website page at abpath.org/pearson-vue-test-centers.